Skip to main content

 Summer Research Opportunities

-Some years, I also supervise students in the lab during the summer.
-Typically, summer research opportunities in the lab are only available to rising seniors who 1) have completed the recommended prerequisites (see below), 2) have previously worked in the lab (e.g., through PSYC 109), and 3) who also plan to complete their senior thesis work in the lab.
+Paid summer research opportunities in the lab are sometimes available for rising juniors and seniors who 1) have completed the recommended prerequisites (see below) and 2) have previously worked with me (e.g., through PSYC 018, PSYC 109, or PSYC 138C), with priority typically given to rising seniors who also plan to complete their senior thesis work in the lab.
 Note that summer work in the lab is completely optional and not a requirement for a thesis.

-Students who are interested in working in the lab during the summer should contact me by November of their junior year for more information about potential projects and the summer research application process.
+Students who are interested in working in the lab during the summer should contact me by November prior to the summer they hope to work in the lab (i.e., by November 2025 for summer 2026), so that we can meet in December to discuss potential projects and the summer research application process.
+Drafts of applications are due to me by mid-January, with final applications due in early February.

 Recommended Prerequisites: